SuperDuperBlade/MangaDownloader/README.md

  -dt : quality of the files being used , options are data (fullquality which is the defualt) or datasaver (reduced quality saving space)

+ -dc: prevent compiling into .cbz files (leaves just the images in the directory's)

  The rest can be viewed using -help
 # Libarires used